AlphaGenes/AlphaPeel/docs/source/get_started.rst

 As you can see, each of the parents has two identical haplotypes, in line with their fully homozygous genotypes.
-As such, the progeny could only inherit one kind of haplotype from each of the parents, making this a very simple example.
+As such, the progeny could only inherit one kind of a haplotype from each of the parents, making this a very simple example.

+TODO: Let's round up these thresholds to 0.3333333333333333 to 0.33, so 2 digits
+      This should be enough, I reckon, but happy to discuss!
-The ``simple_output.geno_0.3333333333333333.txt`` provides the called genotype output:
+The ``simple_output.geno_0.3333333333333333.txt`` provides the called genotypes:

 .. code-block:: bash